-ADMISSION 2019 GRADUATE DIVISION APPLICATION INSTRUCTIONS
+ADMISSION 2020 GRADUATE DIVISION APPLICATION INSTRUCTIONS

-Master of Laws (LLM), Executive Master of Laws (E-LLM), Doctor of Juridical Science (JSD), and Advanced Professional Certificate (APC)
+Master of Laws (LLM), Executive Master of Laws (E-LLM), Master of Studies in Law (MSL) in Taxation, Doctor of Juridical Science (JSD), and Advanced Professional Certificate (APC)

 Applying to the Graduate Division involves the completion of an online application form and the submission of required materials via the Law School Admission Council (LSAC) by a specific deadline.
-Applicants to all programs (LLM, E-LLM, JSD, or APC) must register for an LSAC account, and use the LLM Credential Assembly Service.
+Applicants to all programs (LLM, E-LLM, MSL, JSD, or APC) must register for an LSAC account, and use the LSAC's Credential Assembly Service.